erlanger/btune/README.md

-<dd><p> A cluster is defined as all the nodes connected to the current node.
+<dd><p> A cluster is defined as all the nodes connected to
-        In order to have a dynamic cluster, where nodes can be automatically discovered you can use<code>nodefinder</code> at<a href="http://github.com/erlanger/nodefinder" target="_top"><tt>http://github.com/erlanger/nodefinder</tt></a> to enable automatic discovery of nodes. </p>With the use of <code>nodefinder</code> a cluster is dynamically managed and all nodes on the LAN having the same erlang cookie and running<code>nodefinder</code> are automatically added so that <code>btune</code> is always connected to all the nodes.</dd>
+        the current node.
+In order to have a dynamic cluster, where nodes can be automatically discovered you can use<code>nodefinder</code> at <a href="http://github.com/erlanger/nodefinder" target="_top"><tt>http://github.com/erlanger/nodefinder</tt></a>
+        to enable automatic discovery of nodes.
+It is very easy, just include the <code>nodefinder</code> app in your release, and it's done.
+No code to write.</p>With the use of <code>nodefinder</code> a cluster is dynamically managed and all nodes on the LAN having the same erlang cookie and running<code>nodefinder</code> are automatically added so that <code>btune</code> is always connected to all the nodes.</dd>